Agribusiness

 Our annual research into youth markets across 9 countries in Asia found that fashion trends are increasingly influenced from within Asia and less from the west.
 Japan continues to have the largest influence, followed closely by South Korea.

-Across all 9 countries the average amount spent on clothing and footwear increased by 7% over the last 12 months, with the highest increases in China 15%, Hong Kong 12% and Japan 8%.
+Across all 9 countries the average amount spent on clothing and footwear increased by 6% over the last 12 months, with the highest increases in Singapore 11%, India 10% and Indonesia 9%.

 CONSTRUCTION